A suite with a butler? Chilled Chardonnay (complimentary) whenever you please? No lines and no tipping? Say hello to VIP cruises!

 Itineraries: Bahamas, Caribbean and Europe (7-night Eastern and Western Caribbean cruises on Fantasy)

-4) Cunard Queens Grill
+5) Cunard Queens Grill

-The cruise line:
+The cruise line

 Cunard’s newly refurbished Queen Mary 2 (2,600+ passengers) and smaller Queen Elizabeth and Queen Victoria recreate the golden age of sea travel with opulent interiors, formal dining and white-glove service.

 Your Queens Grill suite will have a marble bathroom (or two!), with bespoke perfumer Penhaligon’s toiletries and a complimentary mini-bar stocked with your choice of wines and spirits.
 Maybe you’ll pick the 2,200+ sq.ft. “grand duplex” on Queen Mary 2?
-Don’t worry about mundane things like unpacking your suitcase – your butler is happy to do that for you.

 You can dine when you want in the Queens Grill restaurant (reserved for Queens Grill passengers); order anything off the menu if you wish.